akhinos/cf4k8s-networking/README.md

         },
 ```

 Retrieve endpoints from Pilot (via ADS).
 These endpoints consist of a port and the targeted pod IP (in this case cf-system/log-cache-7bd48bbfc7-8ljxv).

+*Note* The list of endpoints is not dumped at `localhost:15000/config_dump`.
+Use istioctl or `curl -s http://localhost:15000/clusters?format=json` to get it.

 ```bash
 $ istioctl proxy-config endpoints   test-app-a-test-eb94aee321-0.cf-workloads --cluster "outbound|8083||log-cache.cf-system.svc.cluster.local"